Burmese–Siamese War (1765–1767): Failed peace negotiation

-Nevertheless, both Burma and Siam were not satisfied with each other's responses.
+Nevertheless, neither Burma nor Siam was satisfied with each other's responses.
 The peace negotiation apparently failed and the war continued.

 Death of Maha Nawrahta

 During the Burmese invasion of Ayutthaya in 1765–1767, there were two Bogyoke or Burmese grand commanders – Maha Nawrahta of the Tavoy column and Nemyo Thihapate of the Chiang Mai Lanna column.
 However, Maha Nawrahta somehow acted as de facto supreme commander of all besieging Burmese armies in Ayutthaya.
 Five days after the failed Burmese–Siamese peace talks, Maha Nawrahta died from illness in February 1766.
 Maha Nawrahta was believed to be cremated in interred in a pagoda in Wat Siguk temple to the west of Ayutthaya.
 The death of Maha Nawrahta created a power vacuum within the Burmese ranks.
 According to a Thai chronicle composed in 1795, Burmese leaders of the Tavoy western column were to elect their new commander.
 Three candidates were picked – Nemyo Thihapate, Teingya Minkhaung and Mingyi Kamani Sanda.
 Mingyi Kamani Sanda was eventually selected because he was a true Burmese, while Nemyo Thihapate had a Lao (Lanna) mother and Teingya Minkhaung had a Mon mother.

 Nemyo Thihapate, however, asserted his power to take over the commands of the Tavoy column anyway.
 Nemyo Thihapate reported the death of Maha Nawrahta to King Hsinbyushin at Ava, asking to assume the commands of all Burmese forces in Ayutthaya.
 Owing to the increasingly threatening Sino–Burmese conflicts, Hsinbyushin gave orders to Nemyo Thihapate to hasten the conquest of Ayutthaya in order to divert the Burmese forces to the Sino–Burmese front.
 He appointed Minye Minhla Uzana the governor of Martaban as the new Bogyoke of the Tavoy column, not allowing Thihapate to assume absolute control.
-Hsinbyushin also sent an additional forces of 3,000 men to accompany Minye Minhla Uzana to Ayutthaya.
+Hsinbyushin also sent an additional force of 3,000 men to accompany Minye Minhla Uzana to Ayutthaya.
 This new regiment left Ava on 18 February 1767 (5th waning of Tabodwe 1128 ME).
 However, new regiment under Minye Minhla Uzana took time to reach Ayutthaya.
 Ne Myo Thihapate now assumed the role of sole commander-in-chief.
 According to Prince Damrong, the death of Maha Nawrahta was detrimental to the Siamese as it allowed the Burmese forces to be united under one single command of Nemyo Thihapate.